-With other words, statements, such as; I can't live without my "cheese cake" are conditioning.
+With other words, a statement such as; I can't live without my "cheese cake" ... is conditioning.
 Once again, believe me, you can, and while we are at it, here is another one, there is nothing wrong with healthy, wholesome food, it actually tastes delicious, and once again it is just a stupid marketing (conditioning) campaign that health food tastes bad.

 Adopt a good diet, it's easy, lots of veggies, yes lots ... some fruit, some lean protein, and only moderate amounts of grains, such as Bread and Pasta.

 Stay active, Exercise, do some cardiovascular exercise - some weights, some stretches, do it every day.
 I do 100 squats while my breakfast egg is cocking, and I do some push ups too..
 Yes, move .. become aware that you can do exercise everywhere.